lagom/lagom/docs/manual/common/guide/devmode/CassandraServer.md

 lagom.persistence.read-side.cassandra.keyspace=users
 ```

-Note that the keyspace values provided via the `application.conf` will always win over any keyspace name that may be set in the build.
+Note that Cassandra uses keyspace values from the `application.conf` file instead of any you might define in the build.
 For that reason, overriding the keyspace in the build is deprecated, and will be removed in a future version of Lagom.

-There is more information about configuring keyspaces in the documentation for [[Cassandra persistent entity configuration|PersistentEntityCassandra#Configuration]].
+See [[Cassandra persistent entity configuration|PersistentEntityCassandra#Configuration]] for more information about configuring keyspaces.

 ## JVM options